Introduction

 Most people install an external home charging device, often called a wall box, in their garage or house to make this possible, while some get by with an extension cord.
 At all times, stay away from it.

-The battery-stored electricity powers the motor or motors of a plug-in hybrid electric vehicle (PHEV) when it is in electric mode.
+In electric mode, a PHEV’s battery powers its motor(s).
 Some can drive alone until they reach motorway speeds, but after that, the engine has to step in and help.

-What is the duration required for charging?
+What duration do you require for charging?

 What else should I know about plug-in hybrids?